 Provide elaborate information

 The tourist guide may miss or skip crucial stories or anecdotes, but a QR Code would never.
 No matter how big and long the history is, you can store it in QR Code in the form of a PDF or external URL.
-Generally, when there’s no guide around, exhibitors print the information and place it next to the artefact.
+Generally, when there’s no guide around, exhibitors print the information and place it next to the artifact.
 But limited space forbids them to add more information.

 Add social media content